6/24/2018 around 4pm Baseline near 7th st, Phoenix.

 The driver/defendant, Raul Perez Parra, kept going, of course.
 The victim was transported in “extremely critical condition with life-threatening injuries including multiple compound fractures and internal bleeding.” . azfamily.com

 Also, just coincidentally, today an in-depth story was published in the New Times, Killer Streets: Phoenix Is a Death Trap for Pedestrians Like Kacie Clark.
-It uses the killing of Kacie Clark on January 17th this year on a Phoenix city street as a hook but goes into great depth about the general dangerousness of Phoenix streets, yes, and sidewalks:
+It uses the killing of Kacie Clark on January 17th this year on a Phoenix city street (near 19th and Indian School; in any event i can’t find it in traffic records at 2018-01-17?) as a hook but goes into great depth about the general dangerousness of Phoenix streets, yes, and sidewalks:

 Around 9 a.m., a black Mercedes crossed several lanes of traffic and hopped up onto the curb.
 The car slammed into the slim 20-year-old, dragging her body along the sidewalk for 60 feet…